apache/flink/docs/ops/config.md

 ### High Availability

-High-availability here refers to the ability of the master (JobManager) process to recover from failures.
+High-availability here refers to the ability of the JobManager process to recover from failures.

 The JobManager ensures consistency during recovery across TaskManagers.
 For the JobManager itself to recover consistently, an external service must store a minimal amount of recovery metadata (like "ID of last committed checkpoint"), as well as help to elect and lock which JobManager is the leader (to avoid split-brain situations).